31 Email Subject Line Asking for Feedback (2026 Picks)

 Your ticket is closed, how did we do?”

-Automated Confirmation Feedback Support ticket Survey
+Automated Confirmation Feedback Survey

 Type: Closure Confirmation, Feedback Request, Post‑Support Survey